artix41/blog/blog/_posts/2023-01-23-stabilizer-formalism-1.md

 The goal is to go backward: given any set of stabilizers, does it define a code?
 As found out by Daniel Gottesman, the answer is yes, and this simple fact has been foundational for quantum error correction, allowing us to find codes by searching for stabilizers with good properties.
-Let us now introduce the formalism behind this brillant idea.
+Let us now introduce the formalism behind this brilliant idea.

 The n-qubit **Pauli group** $$\mathcal{P}_n$$ is the set of all Pauli operators on $$n$$ qubits, with the usual matrix multiplication as the group operation, that is: